beyerh/gmocu/README.md

 ### Backup

 To backup the database it suffices to copy the ```gmocu.db``` SQLite database file located in the [GMOCU user data directory](#where-is-all-data-stored).
 The file contains all relevant data.
 It is possible to store the ```gmocu.db``` file at a location which is synced via a cloud service such as Dropbox.
-Then, replace the file in the application folder with a softlink to that file.
+Then, replace the file in the application folder with a soft link to that file.
 That way, one can work with the same database from different computers.
-Regular backup recommended.
+Regular backup is recommended.

 ### Manual data editing

 The data stored in tables within the `gmocu.db` file can be accessed by software such as [DB Browser for SQLite](https://sqlitebrowser.org/).
-While we generally recommend to refrain from manual editing, it might be required in particular cases.
+While we generally recommend refraining from manual editing, it might be required in particular cases.

 ### Link to the public registry JBEI/ice database